Pathways to Effective Communication for Health Care Providers and Caregivers

-- Has a follow-up appointment been made with your loved one’s primary physician?
+- Has a follow-up appointment been made with your friend or family member’s primary physician?

 If Discharged to a Rehabilitation (Rehab) or Other Facility

-- Will family members and caregivers have transportation to the facility?
+- Transport.
+Will family members and caregivers have transportation to the facility?

-- How and when will information about the patient be communicated to the facility?
+- Communicating with the facility.
+How and when will information about the patient be shared with facility staff?

-- What communication will there be between the hospital (or emergency room), the facility, and the primary doctor?
+- Care team/cross-provider communication.
+What communication will there be between the hospital (or emergency room), the facility, and the primary doctor?

-- Is there an estimate as to how long your loved one might be in the facility?
+- Estimated length of stay.
+How long is it likely the person you care for will be a patient at the facility?
 (Medicare will generally cover 20 days of care after discharge directly from the hospital.)

-- What is the name of the physician who will oversee your loved one’s care in the facility?
+- Primary doctor at the facility.
+What is the name of the physician who will oversee your friend or family member’s care in the facility?

 Legal Issues Affecting Caregivers